FusionAuth/fusionauth-site/site/_posts/2021-04-01-fusionauth-introduces-simplepass.md

 ## The problem

-It's long been known that passwords are easily forgotten, frustrating to end users, and generally a huge PITA.
+It's long been known that passwords are:

+* easily forgotten
+* frustrating to end users
+* and generally a huge PITA

 ## The solution

 The FusionAuth R&D team, with decades of experience in security and software development, saw a clear market opportunity and went to work.

 "The feature is remarkably simple" said CTO Daniel DeGroff.
 "We ask the user for their email address, and then we show them their password.
-We can even help them enter the characters if they don't have a keyboard handy."
+We literally show the user their plain text password.
+We even enter the characters if they don't have a keyboard handy."

 "After completing the initial prototype we looked at each other and said 'Holy $@%!, I can't believe nobody thought of this before'.
 I'll never forget it."

 Understandably proud of the team and their recent breakthrough, DeGroff confidently added "We're disrupting passwords.
 I don't even know what that means, but I'm pretty sure that is what is happening."

 CEO Brian Pontarelli was skeptical of the technology at first.
-However, when shown how easy it allowed him to log into his AOL.com account, he was blown away.
+However, when shown how easy it allowed him to log into his Hotmail account, he was blown away.

 {% include _image.liquid src="/assets/img/blogs/simplepass/simplepass-in-action.png" alt="The majesty of SimplePass&trade;" class="img-fluid" figure=false %}